 - Use more than half your electricity during the night.
 If you don’t, you’ll probably end up paying more than normal, because you’ll be using too much electricity during the day, at the more expensive rate.

 - Set timers on your appliances.
 Unless you regularly stay up until midnight or 1am, you’ll need to set a timer to switch things on at night, when the Economy 7 off-peak hours begin.
 Smart plugs can help with that.

 - Charge your electric car (and other gadgets) overnight.
 Economy 7 can be a win for EV owners, as you won’t have to pay daytime rates while you power up your car!
 We also offer the OVO Drive and OVO Drive + Anytime tariff for EV drivers, that could also help save you money.

 - Ideally, heat your home with electric storage heaters and a hot water tank.
 This is the best combination for Economy 7.
 You can charge them up during the night and use the heat and hot water in the daytime.
 It can help to have your night storage heaters and hot water boiler wired on a separate circuit, which switches on when the night-time/off-peak rate starts.

 Read more about electric storage heaters in our practical guide

 Economy 7 tariffs explained: how to switch to Economy 7

 If you’d like to switch to Economy 7, it’s a good idea to start by comparing Economy 7 prices, to get the best one for you.
-Here at OVO, we’ll be able to give you a price outline for Economy 7 – all as part of your quote from us.
+At OVO, we’ll be able to give you a price outline for Economy 7 – as part of your quote from us.